Xingyu025/FinAI-Contest/docs/source/finai2025/task3.rst

 Performance metrics for the baseline are computed using the ``uniswap_test_bm.ipynb`` notebook, which evaluates the strategy on a rolling test window.

 Participants are expected to outperform this benchmark by training RL agents using the ``uniswap_test.py`` script, which relies on the custom environment implemented in the ``custom_env_folder``.
+Participants must not modify the reward function or gas cost settings.

 Citation